uri-goldsztejn/uterine_myofibre_model/README.md

 <!--[![DOI]()]()-->
 <!--This is the code developed for our paper ____:-->
 <!--(link)-->
-This is the code developed for our paper "[A myofibre model for the study of uterine excitation-contraction dynamics](https://www.ese.wustl.edu/~nehorai/research/uterine_myofiber/Goldsztejn_Nehorai_Scientific_Reports.html)":\
+This is the code developed for our paper "[A myofibre model for the study of uterine excitation-contraction dynamics] (www.nature.com/articles/s41598-020-72562-x)":\
 (Manuscript has been accepted for publication in Scientific Reports and will be published online on 1st Oct)\
 Uri Goldsztejn, Arye Nehorai